muaaz-ur-habibi/cafeserve/README.md

 <hr>
 <h2>Overview</h2>
 <p>
-  This is a simple LAN server designed for home usage.
+  This is a simple LAN server designed for personal usage.
 It includes storage, media viewing and sharing services.
 </p>
 <hr>
 <h2>Setup</h2>